 Check out your local groups, invite your friends, and keep supporting the arts!

 NORTHWEST INDIANA SYMPHONY ORCHESTRA

 NEW PHILHARMONIC AT COLLEGE OF DUPAGE

-Would you like more information about Maria Schwartz's performances, video lessons, or pricing?
+Would you like more information about Maria Schwartz's availability, lesson locations & pricing, or performances?

 Send an inquiry and I will respond!